Spoken and Signed Communication

 Listen and respond to the person

-Do not interrupt people while they are speaking.
+Do not interrupt a person while they are speaking.
 Patiently wait for them to finish.
 Customers with some disabilities may take a little longer to understand and respond.

 If you’re not sure what was said, politely ask the person to repeat the information